 Nicholas Copernicus, De Revolutionibus Orbium Coelestium (1543)

-The heart of the issue was what lay at the centre of the universe, not merely whether the earth revolved around the sun, and eventually astronomers realised that Copernicus had been wrong.
+The heart of the issue was what lay at the centre of the universe, not merely whether the Earth revolved around the sun.
+Eventually astronomers realised that Copernicus had been wrong.
 The fixed stars that supposedly also revolved round the sun were in fact suns in their own right.
 Although Copernicus believed in intelligent design, his inspiration was neo-Platonism rather than Scripture (hence his citation of Hermes Trismegistus) and he assumed that the Pope, to whom he dedicated his work, would assess the proposal from the same point of view.
 Genesis, by contrast, was anything but heliocentric.
 It stated that the sun was not formed until day 4, before which time there was another source of light.
 Citing Scripture could not have helped Copernicus’s cause.
 As yet, heliocentrism and geocentrism were the only options, and many scholars (believing that the ‘straightforward’ sense was to be preferred) understood Genesis to be positively geocentric.
 No one could have predicted, on the strength of Genesis’s incompatibility with heliocentrism and Copernicus’s disproof of geocentrism, that both would turn out to be wrong.

 In Genesis the source of the light that initially marked off day and night was unnamed and unknown.
 It was not the sun.
 It was an extraordinary position to be taking for a document not younger than the first millennium BC, when people knew of only one major light source.
 Nonetheless, could it be tenable?
 Could it be that our much more profound understanding of the universe, where the sun nestles among billions of stars and there are billions of galaxies beyond that, enables us now to suggest the identity of that light source?
 The only light-generating objects in the universe apart from stars are quasars.
 Quasars are the massive ultra-luminous furnaces at the hubs of galaxies.
 So the most plausible identification seems to be that the source was a quasar, from which, as with other nascent galaxies, streams of gas subsequently shot forth like fire from a catherine wheel.
 Possibly the reason why the text left it unnamed is that, by the time it was written, the quasar had long since ceased to exist.
 As a result of an increase in inertial mass and a corresponding deceleration in the speed of light (discussed in section 8) it collapsed and became a black hole.
 Just how brightly the sphere might have shone may be gauged from the present mass of the black hole: the equivalent of 4.5 million suns.